scottykwo/bookList/README.md

 # bookList
-# Please run app.py in UTILS to run the program.
+# Please run app.py in milestone2 to run the program.
 Simple program for storing book name, author, read status in a database using sqlite3